Lightweight Latent Reasoning for Narrative Tasks: The LiteReason Framework

 There are three stages to training LiteReason, described below: (1) Data Collection, (2) SFT Initialization, and (3) RL Training.
 Our inference procedure is shown in \autoref{fig:diagram}.

 \paragraph{Data Collection}

 We first wish to collect a small dataset of reasoning traces to initialize the Reasoning Projector to produce `latent thoughts' (token embeddings) useful for skipping reasoning steps.
 We construct the initial SFT dataset via rejection sampling, where we sample $n$~reasoning traces for every prompt in the training set and filter out the traces with non-positive reward (Accuracy for Flawed Fictions, Contrastive Improvement for NCP; see \autoref{sec:application} for details).
+We hypothesize that filtering out non-positive reward traces encourages our reasoning projector to learn more useful and correct reasoning patterns.
 We split these reasoning traces into steps by sentences and randomly replace a proportion~$s_r$ of them with \textbf{implicit thought tags}, which have the structure:

 where \# is an integer representing the number of steps to take in latent reasoning mode.
 At each step we pass the final hidden state to the Reasoning Projector and append the predicted token embedding to the sequence.
 These predicted `latent thoughts' are trained to maximize the likelihood of reasoning tokens.
 We set \# as a proportion $t_r$ of the number of tokens in the sentence being replaced.
 We expect these hyper-parameters, $t_r$ (token-replacement ratio), $s_r$ (sentence-replacement ratio), and $n$ (sample number), to be optimized for new model-task combinations.
 We tuned these values in preliminary experiments to balance cost and the amount of information latent tokens represent.
-The chosen values are reported in \autoref{tab:hyperparameters}.
+The chosen values are reported in \autoref{sec:hyperparameterdetails}.

 \paragraph{Supervised Fine-Tuning (SFT)}

 Once we have a dataset of reasoning traces with steps randomly replaced with implicit-thought tags, we aim to train our Reasoning Projector to predict useful token embeddings for `skipping' reasoning steps.
 We freeze all model parameters except the projector and train using a standard cross-entropy loss on the remaining reasoning sentences.
 This encourages the projector to produce embeddings that `bridge the gap' between explicit reasoning steps when skipping over the masked reasoning step.
 As later latent reasoning tokens depend on earlier ones, this requires backpropagation through a rollout of several steps of latent reasoning.